supunkaru/azure-security-labs/README.md

 # 🛡️ Lab 01 — Building a Free Microsoft Security Lab (Azure + Defender for Business + Intune)

 > A zero-cost, step-by-step guide to standing up a real Microsoft security environment for
-> hands-on SOC/SC-200 practice — no company tenant, no employer sponsorship, no paid subscription
+> hands-on SOC/SC-200 practice — no company tenant,no paid subscription
 > required beyond standard trial terms.

 Most people studying for SC-200 or breaking into a SOC role hit the same wall: enterprise tools